-Set Stage Screen: a Situated Video Channel presents audiovisual work by Hannah Dawn Henderson, Safiq Nasution, Natalia Papaeva, Ashley Röttjers, and Geo Wyeth and Jay Tan at various public locations in the city of Rotterdam.
-Due to the newly tightened coronavirus rules, Set Stage Screen unfortunately cannot take place as planned on 5, 7 and 8 November 2020.
-New dates will be announced as soon as possible.
+Set Stage Screen: a Situated Video Channel presents audiovisual work by Hannah Dawn Henderson, Safiq Nasution, Natalia Papaeva, Ashley Röttjers, and Geo Wyeth and Jay Tan at various public locations in the city of Rotterdam on 25 and 26 September 2021.

 Set Stage Screen reflects on how the urban environment takes centre stage through video and film.
 The participating artists share a personal bond with the city of Rotterdam.
 Here in Rotterdam Safiq grew up, Ashley became aware of sisterhood, Natalia rediscovered her mother tongue, Hannah saw Manchester, and Geo and Jay waded through the waters.